 178 Commonwealth became Chamberlayne School and Miss Filkins’s home.
 The school previously had been located at 261 Clarendon, which also had been Miss Filkins’s home.

 In about 1932, Theresa G. Leary and Anna T. Leary, sisters, became (respectively) principal and associate principal of the school.
 They reorganized the curriculum to offer college level instruction.

-Chamberlayne School continued to be located there until 1935, when it moved to 229 Commonwealth.
+Chamberlayne School continued to be located at 178 Commonwealth until 1935, when it moved to 229 Commonwealth.

 In November of 1935, Katherine Montgomery, as president of The Gingerbread Club, filed for permission to “clean up” 178 Commonwealth and convert it from a school into a private club.
-The application was abandoned, but The Gingerbread Club took occupancy and continued to operate until 1940.
+The application was abandoned, but the Montgomerys nevertheless operated The Gingerbread Club in the house.
 Although the original application was for a private club, it appears that The Gingerbread Club may have functioned as a public restaurant.

 On November 28, 1942, Elouise Kipp was killed In the fire that destroyed the Cocoanut Grove night club.
 Also killed was Evelyn V. Richardson, a secretary, who was a lodger with the Kipps.